franalvarez21/PawnPath/README.md

 - B Button: Pause
 - A Button: Action

-Game contains 3 game modes (USE the left and right arrows to choose game mode)
+Game contains 3 game modes (USE the left and right arrows to choose game mode IN the title menu)

 # Endless mode
 - Play for a high score.